-Aryan Khan says he has no connection with witnesses in Mumbai cruise ship drugs case

-The NCB on Monday opposed Khan’s bail, citing attempts to influence witnesses in the case.
+Aryan Khan’s bail plea hearing in drugs case to continue on Wednesday

-Actor Shah Rukh Khan’s son Aryan Khan on Tuesday told the Bombay High Court that he has no connection with the witnesses in the Mumbai cruise ship drugs case, reported Live Law.
-The High Court will hear Khan’s bail plea shortly.

-Khan said he has nothing to do with the accusations of extortion against the Narcotics Control Bureau and added that the decision on his bail should not be influenced by the allegations.
+Before the bail plea hearing, Aryan Khan told the Bombay High Court that he has no connection with the witnesses in the Mumbai cruise ship drugs case, reported Live Law.
+He said he has nothing to do with the accusations of extortion against the Narcotics Control Bureau and added that the decision on his bail should not be influenced by the allegations.

-“I have nothing to do with the allegations and counter allegations that are currently on public/social media between Sameer Wankhede and certain political personalities, also have no connection or concern with Prabhakar Sail or (KP) Gosavi,” said Khan in an affidavit to the Bombay High Court before a hearing on his bail plea.
+“I have nothing to do with the allegations and counter allegations that are currently on public/social media between Sameer Wankhede and certain political personalities, also have no connection or concern with Prabhakar Sail or (KP) Gosavi,” said Aryan Khan in an affidavit to the Bombay High Court before a hearing on his bail plea.

 On Sunday, Prabhakar Sail, a witness in the case, had claimed that he had overheard private investigator Kiran Gosavi talk about a Rs 18-crore deal, of which Rs 8 crore was to be paid to the anti-drug agency’s zonal head Sameer Wankhede.